Tiendil/blog.feeds.fun/content/posts/2025-008-july-2025-in-feeds-fun/en.md

 - Improved processing of some Gemini API errors related to content policy violations.

-This is a short recap, the full detailed list of changes you may find in our [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md).
+This is a short recap; the complete detailed list of changes you may find in our [CHANGELOG](https://github.com/Tiendil/feeds.fun/blob/main/CHANGELOG.md).

 ## Roadmap

 Do not forget about our [long-term development plans](https://github.com/users/Tiendil/projects/1/views/1?pane=info).

-Currently we are working on [improving quality of the generated tags](https://github.com/Tiendil/feeds.fun/issues/56).
+Currently, we are working on [improving the quality of the generated tags](https://github.com/Tiendil/feeds.fun/issues/56).

 Our plans are dynamic, and we are always open to suggestions and improvements.
 React to the tasks you like: